How to Happily Homeschool in Winter

 Nah, I didn’t think so.

-Before, I’ve tried to fight against this feeling of slowness.
-I’ve bucked it and tried to force it and then become discouraged because we weren’t getting finished with all the things I had planned.
-Then I would start the vicious cycle of feeling like a less-than homeschool mom because we “weren’t getting anything done.”
+In the past, I’ve tried to fight against this sluggish feeling.
+I’ve bucked it and tried to force a more rigorous schedule only to feel discouraged because we weren’t getting finished with everything I had planned.
+Then I would start the vicious cycle of feeling like a less-than-homeschool mom because we “weren’t getting anything done.”

 Anyone feel me?